 - Design: Pinterest, lol

-4. Dotted sun
+4. Minimalist sun tattoo

 Fun fact: I scheduled this appointment as a birthday present to myself.
 And you know what happened?
 That first initial Covid shutdown, where things were truly, actually, very much closed.
 My tattoo was delayed for several months, which was a huge bummer, but also gave me something to look forward to.
 As soon as I could, I went in on my own, mask-and-all, and was Kat’s first client back.